apache/trafficserver/doc/reference/plugins/esi.en.rst

     map http://abc.com/esi.php http://xyz.com/esi.php

-4. Your response should contain ESI markup and a response header of .X-Esi: 1'. e.g. using PHP,
+4. Your response should contain ESI markup and a response header of 'X-Esi: 1'. e.g. using PHP,

 ::